College of Medicine & JNM Hospital

 College of Medicine & J.N.M.
 Hospital is a government medical college and tertiary referral hospital under the West Bengal University of Health Sciences in Kalyani, West Bengal.
 The college is recognized by the National Medical Commission for MBBS and postgraduate medical degrees in selected subjects.
-Nursing and other para medical courses are also offered.
-The UG Medical Admission is done on basis of merit through National Eligibility cum Entrance Test.
-The yearly MBBS intake is 125 from 2019.
+Nursing and other Paramedical courses (under State Medical Faculty of West Bengal) are also offered.
+The UG Medical Admission is done on basis of merit through NEET.
+The yearly MBBS intake is 125 from 2019 and Paramedical Admission is done on basis of merit through SMFWBEE Exam.